Uranium mining

-Uranium mining is the process of extraction of uranium ore from the ground.
-Over 50 thousand tons of uranium were produced in 2019.
-Kazakhstan, Canada, and Australia were the top three uranium producers, respectively, and together account for 68% of world production.
-Other countries producing more than 1,000 tons per year included Namibia, Niger, Russia, Uzbekistan, the United States, and China.
+Uranium mining is the process of extraction of uranium ore from the earth.
+Almost 50,000 tons of uranium were produced in 2022.
+Kazakhstan, Canada, and Namibia were the top three uranium producers, respectively, and together account for 69% of world production.
+Other countries producing more than 1,000 tons per year included Australia, Niger, Russia, Uzbekistan and China.
 Nearly all of the world's mined uranium is used to power nuclear power plants.
-Historically uranium was also used in applications such as uranium glass or ferrouranium but those applications have declined due to the radioactivity of uranium and are nowadays mostly supplied with a plentiful cheap supply of depleted uranium which is also used in uranium ammunition.
+Historically uranium was also used in applications such as uranium glass or ferrouranium but those applications have declined due to the radioactivity and toxicity of uranium and are nowadays mostly supplied with a plentiful cheap supply of depleted uranium which is also used in uranium ammunition.
 In addition to being cheaper, depleted uranium is also less radioactive due to a lower content of short-lived ^{234}U and ^{235}U than natural uranium.

 Uranium is mined by in-situ leaching (57% of world production) or by conventional underground or open-pit mining of ores (43% of production).
 During in-situ mining, a leaching solution is pumped down drill holes into the uranium ore deposit where it dissolves the ore minerals.
 The uranium-rich fluid is then pumped back to the surface and processed to extract the uranium compounds from solution.
 In conventional mining, ores are processed by grinding the ore materials to a uniform particle size and then treating the ore to extract the uranium by chemical leaching.
-The milling process commonly yields dry powder-form material consisting of natural uranium, "yellowcake," which is nowadays commonly sold on the uranium market as U3O8.
-While some nuclear power plants - most notably heavy water reactors like the CANDU - can operate with natural uranium (usually in the form of uranium dioxide), the vast majority of commercial nuclear power plants and many research reactors require uranium enrichment, which raises the content of ^{235}U from the natural 0.72% to 3-5% (for use in light water reactors) or even higher, depending on the application.
+The milling process commonly yields dry powder-form material consisting of natural uranium, "yellowcake", which is nowadays commonly sold on the uranium market as U3O8.
+While some nuclear power plants – most notably heavy water reactors like the CANDU – can operate with natural uranium (usually in the form of uranium dioxide), the vast majority of commercial nuclear power plants and many research reactors require uranium enrichment, which raises the content of ^{235}U from the natural 0.72% to 3–5% (for use in light water reactors) or even higher, depending on the application.
 Enrichment requires conversion of the yellowcake into uranium hexafluoride and production of the fuel (again usually uranium dioxide, but sometimes uranium carbide, uranium hydride or uranium nitride) from that feedstock.